softkave/fimidara-server-node/notes/now.md

 - [ ] In the future, look into deleting permission items sitting at the bottom not contributing to perm checks
 - [ ] How to speed up server start time when loading data from db
   - [ ] One way, separate out any data not mem into own model and leave only mem data in model for read all
+- [ ] External file depots and non-developer users
+- [ ] So, found out I've been saving the data for files all in DB.
+Fix the issue and clean them
+  - [ ] Reason is resource doesn't have a schema on it's resource field

 ## Later